plone/training/mastering-plone/volto_components_sponsors.rst

             <Sponsors />
             ...

+.. only:: not presentation

   We import this to be created component at the top of our new footer component with a

 .. code-block:: jsx
     :linenos: